 Dog cataracts can form in just one eye (for example, as a result of an injury) or in both eyes at the same time and they may develop slowly or quickly, depending on what's causing them.

-The most obvious symptom is the cloudiness or change in color of one or both eyes to a blueish-grey or cloudy white.
+The most obvious symptom is the cloudiness or change in colour of one or both eyes to a blueish-grey or cloudy white.

 The deterioration of your pet's sight is usually a sign that he's had cataracts for a while.
 For example he may;